 Watering process – Flood/Flush Irrigation

-I mentioned I soak my plants every 4–6 weeks.
+I mentioned I soak my plants every few months.
 When I do that, I’ll soak the whole pot in water right up to the base of the plant.
 Plants in nature get regular heavy rains and monsoon seasons where it pours for days or weeks at a time—a light misting doesn’t always ensure adequate hydration of the full root mass.
 Plus, soak/flush watering like this, pull toxins out of the root zone as things decay, or as the plant exudes chemical compounds.
 It’s a practice that has worked very well for my orchids, and I wanted to keep the care for my nepenthes as close to the care I follow for my orchids.
 Not only do they come from the same habitats, but my orchids do very well for me.

 Light in my setup: is brighter than “ambient room light” but it’s certainly not 18% sun either.
 I have 3 LED grow lights above a 3-foot tall terrarium—there’s over 2 feet of distance from the canopy of the plants and the lights.
 That’s a total of 120W being used for grow lights.
 At the lowest level (where most of the smaller plants are), the light measures 90 PPFD/PAR or about 4.0% sunlight.
 As my plants start to vine and close the distance to the lights, the intensity will get stronger which should be good for encouraging flower production (though that may shade lower plants and I’ll have to adjust my setup).